-Tiromoana Bush is a 410-hectare area of land.
-It is in the middle and lower Kate Valley.
-It has been farmed with sheep and beef cattle for over a century.
+Tiromoana Bush is a 410-hectare area of land in the middle and lower Kate Valley.
+It has been farmed with sheep and beef cattle as part of the Tiromoana Station for over a century.
 The area has some regenerating native forest and wetlands.
 These ecosystems are the core of the restoration project.

-Coastal and lowland forests like Tiromoana Bush are now rare.
-So this restoration project is very important for biodiversity conservation.
+Transwaste Canterbury Limited decided to restore Tiromoana Bush so that one day it will be as it was before people came to New Zealand.
+Coastal and lowland forests like Tiromoana Bush are now rare, so this restoration project is very important for biodiversity conservation.

 Vision and goals

 The restoration plan has a 300-year vision!
 But it also has five year and 35-year goals.
 So far, the following work has been done: